tlienart/Franklin.jl/docs/workflow/index.md

 @@tlist
 * `index.md` will generate the site's landing page,
 * `pages/page1.md` would correspond to pages on your website (you can have whatever subfolder structure you want in here),
-* `config.md` allows to specify variables that help steer the page generation, you can also use it to declare global variables or definitions that can then be used on all pages.
+* `config.md` allows specifying variables that help steer the page generation, you can also use it to declare global variables or definitions that can then be used on all pages.
 @@

 \note{You can also write pages in plain HTML.
-For instance you may want to write an `index.html` file instead of generating it via the `index.md`.
-You will still need to put it at the exact same place and let Franklin copy the files appropriately.}
+For instance, you may want to write an `index.html` file instead of generating it via the `index.md`.
+You will still need to put it in the exact same place and let Franklin copy the files appropriately.}

-Note that Franklin generates a folder structure in `__site` which allows to have URLs like `[website]/page1/`.
+Note that Franklin generates a folder structure in `__site` which allows having URLs like `[website]/page1/`.
 The following rules are applied:

 * the filename is `[path/]index.md` or `[path/]index.html`, it will be copied over "as is" to `__site/[path/]index.html`,
 * the filename is `[path/]somepage.md` or `[path/]somepage.html`, it will be copied to `__site/[path/]somepage/index.html`.

-So for instance if we ignore auxiliary files and you have
+So for instance, if we ignore auxiliary files and you have

 ```
 .